Ghosi

-Ghosi (گھوسی) is a Nagar Panchayat in Mau district of Uttar Pradesh, situated in the Purvanchal region.
+Ghosi (گھوسی) is a Tehsil and a Nagar Panchayat in Mau district of Uttar Pradesh, situated in the Purvanchal region.
 This is the homeland of Sadrushshariah Mufti Amjad Ali Aazmi.
 Ghosi was formerly a part of Azamgarh district but became a part of Mau when the district was created in 1988.
 It is well connected with Mau, Gorakhpur, Azamgarh, and Varanasi, and has a rich cultural, educational, and political background.

 History

 Apart from this, Ghosi has been a hub of Islamic scholarship and Sufi culture.
 It has several Dargahs and places with a significant history and story.